joker_state 4.2.0+3

 Joker<T>

-and provides a local reactive state container.
-Its lifecycle is mainly managed by listeners and the keepAlive
+.
+It's perfect for managing simple, local state.
+Its lifecycle is managed by its listeners and the keepAlive

 // Create a Joker (auto-notifies by default)